 The surname Oliviera was first found in Bolgna (Latin: Bononia), the largest city and the capital of Emilia-Romagna Region.
 From the Oliviera lineage in this city came many prominent individuals, such as an Oliviero, documented as Cardinal of S.R.
 Chiesa in 1436.

-Important Dates for the Oliviera family
+Early History of the Oliviera family

 This web page shows only a small excerpt of our Oliviera research.
 More information is included under the topic Early Oliviera History in all our PDF Extended History products and printed products wherever possible.